 You've finally carved out a spare moment to write.
 You open up a blank page, and set your fingers on the keys.
 But then nothing comes.
 You need a strategy for how to get ideas for writing—now!

 You check Facebook thinking you might find something to inspire you there.
 No luck.

 You wonder if your muse is hiding under the stack of dirty dishes, so you clean every bit of grime you can find but still come up empty.

-You’re at a loss for ideas, and your writing time is dwindling quickly.
+You're at a loss for story ideas, and your creative writing time is dwindling quickly.
 In this post, we'll explore some ways to help you come up with writing ideas that can inspire a premise for a great story.

 1. Look Around